unfoldingWord-dev/uw-pdf-conversion-tools/README.md

   -o OUTPUT_DIR, --output OUTPUT_DIR
                         Output Directory.
 Default: <current directory>
   --owner OWNER         Owner of the resource repo on GitHub.
-Default: unfoldingWord --<resource>-tag <tag> For every resource used, you can specify a branch or tag.
+Default: unfoldingWord --offline             Do not download repos and images (use local copies) --<resource>-tag <tag> For every resource used, you can specify a branch or tag.
                          Default: master (run `./run.sh <converter> -h` for possible tags)
 ```